Woody Strode

 Woodrow Wilson Woolwine Strode (July 25, 1914 – December 31, 1994) was an American athlete, actor, and author.
 He was a decathlete and football star who was one of the first Black American players in the National Football League (NFL) in the postwar era.
 After football, he went on to become a film actor, where he was nominated for a Golden Globe Award for Best Supporting Actor for his role in Spartacus in 1960.
-Strode also served in the United States Army Air Corps during World War II.

 Early life and athletic career

 Strode was born in Los Angeles.
-His parents were from New Orleans; one grandmother was of African-American and Cherokee descent, his grandfather was an African-American and his other grandmother was of Cree descent.
+His parents were from New Orleans; one grandmother was of African-American and Cherokee descent, his grandfather was an African-American and his other grandmother was of Creek descent.